ydahal1/ydahal1/jokes.md

-The other day, my wife asked me to pass her lipstick but I accidentally passed her a glue stick.
-She still isn't talking to me.
+What do you call a pile of cats?
+A Meowtain.

 [
-Fri May 22 01:00:50 UTC 2026
+Sat May 23 00:58:18 UTC 2026
  ]